lasanthasridinesh/my-investment-portfolio/README.md

 There is a DataGenerator Console App added inside the (Solution)/05-Tests/Data folder.
 You can run it and provide a start date so that you can generate mock trade data from the given date.

+Please note that AlphaVantage has limited the API requests to 5 per minute and 500 requests per day.
+Therefore mock data is limited to 5 types of equities.

 ## Objective of the application
 Application should have the following features:
 1. Read portfolio information from persistent storage